lsst/rtn-087/index.rst

 See OpenMAINT for additional details.”

 .. note::
-   Rubin Team: We need to look at whatever other fields are required in JIRA to transition maintenance tickets in Jira from In Progress to In Review and make sure those details are filled by OpenMAINT so that the transition doesn’t fail.
+   Rubin Team: We need to look at whatever other fields are required in JIRA to transition maintenance tickets in Jira from In Progress to In Review.
+   Then make sure those details are filled by OpenMAINT so that the transition doesn’t fail.

 .. note::
    There’s the option to add comments to the outcome.